-IWI’s campaigning work is conducted on behalf of its members, and particularly its corporate members, who are identified below.
+IWI’s campaigning work is conducted on behalf of its members, and particularly all the collective bodies that are identified below.
 Scroll down the page to see brief profiles and links to the web sites of other organisations involved in managing and promoting canals and waterways.
 Members are grouped by category: international bodies – waterway authorities – waterway operators (transport or tourism) – regions/local authorities – associations, societies, trusts, foundations – publishers, media, consultants, industry.

 1. International bodies

 5. Associations, societies, trusts, foundations